StephenCleary/AsyncEx/README.md

 A helper library for async/await.

 Note: This README is for AsyncEx v5 (prerelease).
-For AsyncEx v4 (the current version), see [here](https://github.com/StephenCleary/AsyncEx/tree/v4).
+For AsyncEx v4 (the current version), see [here](https://github.com/StephenCleary/AsyncEx/tree/v4). **If you are seeing an upgrade error when upgrading from v3 to v4, see [this documentation](https://github.com/StephenCleary/AsyncEx/blob/v4/doc/pcl-upgrade.md)**.

 Supports `netstandard1.3` (including .NET 4.6, .NET Core 1.0, Xamarin.iOS 10, Xamarin.Android 7, Mono 4.6, and Universal Windows 10).